IM-UR-CITY/im-ur-city/index.md

 nav_order: 1
 ---

-# The Digital Societies Project
+# The Fluid Reality Project

 ## The Vision
 ---------------------------------------

+There is not just about consuming reality, but becoming an active participant in its creation, shaping our experiences and understanding of the world around us in a manner as unique as our own fingerprints.

 _Stage 1:_ Digital Agents as a Service
-_Stage 2:_ Digital Cities as a Service
-_Stage 3:_ Digital States as a Service

 ## The Mission
 ---------------------------------------
-Enhancing social interactions with new technologies like AI and DLT for innovative digital societies.
+Our mission is to harness the power of advanced technologies, including AI, DLT, and simulations, to facilitate the Fluid Reality management.
+We strive to provide a robust, interactive, and inclusive platform where individuals and organizations can generate their own unique blend of factual and fictional realities.
+By doing so, we aim to broaden perspectives, foster creativity, enhance learning, and promote informed decision-making.
+Above all, we are committed to nurturing a safe and ethical environment for reality generation, ensuring transparency, authenticity, and respect for personal data privacy in all our services.

 ## Project Status